tradecloud/tradecloud-docs-api-v2/buyer/complete.md

 - Completing has precedence over cancelling at the same time

-## Completing by resending an order
+## Completing by resending an order using the `/order` API

-The order or line can be marked as completed by setting `indicators.completed` on either order or line level and updating the order.
+The order or line can be marked as completed by setting `indicators.completed` on either order or line level and updating the order using the `/order` API resource.

 {% hint style="info" %}
 If you provide a `completed` indicator on order level, **ONLY** the lines provided in this order message will be completed.